Can Reiki Help You?

 Reiki healing quickly returns you to your natural state, or at least gets your body moving in the right direction.

 That means your breathing, heart rate and blood pressure improve (studies document that).
 An opening of the breath is a common first response to Reiki practice, whether self-practice or treatment received from someone else.
-Yogis have known for the millenia that when we breath better, our minds naturally settle.
+Yogis have known for the millennia that when we breath better, our minds naturally settle.
 Science supports that.

 The improvements in respiration, heart rate and blood pressure indicate your body is moving into parasympathetic nervous system (PNS) dominance.
 That’s a good thing; your body was made to function primarily in the composed PNS state, also known as the rest/digest phase, the counterpart to the sympathetic nervous system (SNS) fight/flight phase.